 Russia is experiencing its first outbreak of protests in more than a year |

-A small spark, the prison sentence of an activist who rejected the construction of a mine in the republic of Bashkortostan, about 1,300 kilometers east of Moscow, next to the Ural Mountains, has provoked the first relatively massive protest in Russia since the mobilization military in autumn 2022.
+A small spark, the prison sentence of an activist who rejected the construction of a mine in the republic of Bashkortostan, regarding 1,300 kilometers east of Moscow, next to the Ural Mountains, has provoked the first relatively massive protest in Russia since the mobilization military in autumn 2022.
 Some 2,000 citizens have taken the center of the capital of that region, Ufa, who join the thousands of protesters who have taken to the streets in the last three days and have challenged the large police force deployed by the authorities.
 Dozens of people have been arrested, according to independent Russian media.

 The protests began on January 17, when a well-known defender of the Bashkir ethnic group, Fail Alsinov, was sentenced to four years in prison under the excuse of having insulted immigrants.
-The activist had opposed the construction of a mine in a sacred place in his town, Mount Kushtau, in recent years, and after the beginning of the invasion of Ukraine in 2022 he had been arrested on several occasions for his public opposition to the war.
+The activist had opposed the construction of a mine in a sacred place in his town, Mount Kushtau, in recent years, and following the beginning of the invasion of Ukraine in 2022 he had been arrested on several occasions for his public opposition to the war.

 Bashkortostan is a region rich in gold, coal and other mining resources.
 During one of the rallies that he gave in 2023, Alsinov denounced that his wealth is exploited by companies domiciled outside his province while his ethnic group gradually disappears impoverished.
 “What benefit do we get from this?
 Our boys are leaving; They bow their heads and die.
 The men who can defend our lands do not stay.
 Only the women and the elderly remain.
 Alcoholics die drunk, the living die in war [contra Ucrania]”, denounced Alsinov, whose organization was declared extremist by the authorities.